-- (b) The amounts reported are the aggregate change in the actuarial present value of the accumulated benefit under the Company's Pension Plan and Supplemental Pension Plan.
-In 2006, for Mr. Knight, \$130 is attributable to above-market interest accrued under our Executive Incentive Deferral Plan and \$396,656 is the aggregate change in accumulated pension benefit.
-In 2006, for Mr. Duffy, \$435 is above-market interest accrued under our Executive Incentive Deferral Plan and \$199,245 is the aggregate change in accumulated pension benefit.
-For 2006, the above-market interest accruals arose under the Company Fixed Rate Fund, which bore interest based on bond yield averages that correspond to the Company's borrowing rate.
-The Fixed Rate Fund earned 6.623%, of which 0.863% was attributable to above-market interest by setting the Fixed Rate Fund interest rate equal to 120% of the Applicable Federal Long-Term Annual rate. - (c) The following table provides a summary of the All Other Compensation column that includes all perquisites.
+(b) The amounts reported are the aggregate change in the actuarial present value of the accumulated benefit under the Company's Pension Plan and Supplemental Pension Plan and, for 2006, \$130 for Mr. Knight and \$435 for Mr. Duffy in above-market interest accrued under our Executive Incentive Deferral Plan.
+In 2007, the Company eliminated above-market interest by setting the Fixed Rate Fund interest rate under our Executive Incentive Deferral Plan to 120% of the Applicable Federal Long-Term Annual rate.

+(c) The following table provides a summary of the All Other Compensation column that includes all perquisites.